tomasbjerre/simple-bitbucket-commit-checker/README.md

 Available in [Atlassian Marketplace](https://marketplace.atlassian.com/plugins/se.bjurr.sscc.sscc).

 ## Features
+* Check that author email in Stash is same as in commit.
+* Check that author name in Stash is same as in commit.
-* It can check that email in Stash is same as in commit.
+* Check that committer email in Stash is same as in commit.
-* It can check that name in Stash is same as in commit.
+* Check that committer name in Stash is same as in commit.
 * Check that changed content does not match a specific regexp, like unresolved merge.
 * Check size of commits, so that large files don't accidently gets pushed.
 * Simple configuration of rules that must apply to commit messages.
 Organized in groups.